pipe2442/Modernizing-a-Rails-6-Application-to-Rails-7-with-Hotwire-and-Turbo/README.md

 - Migrate Data and Business Logic
 - Carefully port models and business logic.
 - Parallel Running, temporarily run both versions to ensure stability.

+## Assumptions

+### Based on the provided information, the following assumptions guide my approach:
+- The term “modernizing a Rails monolith” seems broad, but given the context, it appears to primarily refer to the UI.
+Therefore, my focus will be on UI enhancements.
+- There is no explicit mention of a dedicated front-end team, leading me to assume that the development is handled by full-stack Rails engineers and that the application itself is not overly complex.
+- The absence of mockups or details about the existing app suggests a need for a standard SaaS UI without elaborate designs.
+- It is assumed that our payments application integrates with a third-party gateway that provides an SDK, thus obviating the need for direct front-end PCI Compliance handling.

+## Decisions

+### With a focus on maintainability and ease of modification as primary objectives, the following decisions have been made:
+- CSS Framework: Implement a class-based UI framework such as Tailwind or Bootstrap 5 to ensure a flexible and maintainable styling approach.
+- Template Engine: Use Haml for its simplicity and readability, which enhances the speed of development and maintenance.
+- Front-end Frameworks: Adopt Hotwire and Stimulus, aligning with the modern capabilities of Rails 7/8 and facilitating an efficient full-stack Rails development environment.
+- Testing: Integrate Cypress.js for comprehensive front-end testing to verify both appearance and functionality, ensuring a robust user interface.
+- Build System: Use Importmaps for simpler JavaScript needs in Rails 7/8, which eliminates extra build tools or opt for Rollup if the application requires complex JavaScript management and optimization.

 ## Conclusion